 - About the Doha Film Festival

 At the heart of DFF is a dynamic official selection that champions bold storytelling and cultural exchange.
-Four main competitions form the core of the programme: the International Feature, International Short, Ajyal Film Competition, and Made in Qatar—a dedicated showcase celebrating the creativity of filmmakers living in Qatar.
-These competitions are complemented by an engaging out-of-competition slate, including gala premieres, family screenings, and community events.
+Four main competitions form the core of the programme: the International Feature Film Competition, International Short Film Competition, Ajyal Film Competition and Made in Qatar, a dedicated showcase celebrating the creativity of filmmakers living in Qatar.

 - International Feature Film Competition